AHamamd150/MLscanner/README.md

 2- We have done the active learning scan with the batched points sampled random and chosen from the good predicted points.

-3- AL with VAE doesnt work perfectly and it is time consuming.
+3- AL with VAE improve the performance and genarete more points away from the boundries.